 If you hold the contest online, you can open it up to more people, as you don’t have to just aim it at the people in your local area who visit the zoo.
 As part of the winner’s prize package, you can include free entrance to the zoo and a naming ceremony when they come to visit.
 This will encourage them to travel to your location and perhaps bring other (paying) guests with them.

 Animal Birthday Parties

 Tortoises, turtles, and some types of birds live for a long time.
 This gives you a great opportunity to celebrate their years and decades of life by throwing birthday parties for them.
-You can make an event out of it, by discounting admission on the special day and offering giveaways, coupons, and events throughout the park.
+You can make an event out of it by discounting admission on a special day and offering giveaways, coupons, and events throughout the park.